cncf/tag-security/assessments/projects/buildpacks/README.md

 The Cloud Native Buildpacks project provides tooling to transform source code into container images using modular, reusable build functions called _buildpacks_.
 The project takes advantage of advanced features in the OCI image standard that are underutilized in the Dockerfile model.

-The project’s advanced maturity and adoption is showcased by its maintainers adherence to secure software development best practices as well as its security issue resolution.
+The project’s advanced maturity and adoption is showcased by its maintainers adherence to secure software development best practices.

 ## Maturity and ecosystem adoption